inveniosoftware/docs-invenio-rdm/docs/install/scaffold.md

 ## Initialize project

 First, we need to create the project - the necessary files and folders for your InvenioRDM instance.
+You'll want to commit the generated project into a version control system, as it will contain the customizations for your repository.
+If you're working on an existing repository you can skip the scaffolding step, as it only has to be done once.

 The CLI will require the following data: